 On-Campus Resources for Sexual Assault and Harassment

 Yale Law School and Yale University have an array of overlapping resources and complaint processes for students subjected to sexual misconduct.
 The following provides an overview of the resources and remedies available to students.
-Please note that of the University and Law School resources listed, only the SHARE Center and University’s Mental Health & Counseling Department and Title IX-Leads at Yale Health offer strict confidentiality.
-The confidentiality, procedural formality, and available remedies vary widely from process to process, as outlined in this chart.
+Please note that of the University and Law School resources listed, only the SHARE Center and University’s Mental Health & Counseling Department offer strict confidentiality.
+The confidentiality, procedural formality, and available remedies vary widely from process to process.
 Teaching Assistants, Dean’s Advisors, and Cokers are all also mandatory reporters.

-Information on Title IX Resources at Yale Law School specifically can be found at the Title IX Resources website and the Title IX Working Group page.
-More information on Sexual Misconduct Response at Yale and University resources is available at the Sexual Misconduct Response at Yale website and the University Wide Committee on Sexual Misconduct (UWC) website.
+Information on Title IX Resources at Yale Law School specifically can be found on the Sexual Misconduct page.
+More information on Sexual Misconduct Response at Yale and University resources is available at the Title IX page at Yale website and the University Wide Committee on Sexual Misconduct (UWC) website.
 Specific information on Yale University’s definitions of sexual misconduct, sexual consent, and sexual harassment, as well as the University’s policy on teacher-student consensual relationships can be found on the Yale Office of Equal Opportunity programs website.

 Title IX Coordinators

 Can assist students in identifying University resources.
-A list of all Title IX Coordinators, including Deputy Provost Stephanie Spangler, is available here: http://provost.yale.edu/title-ix/coordinators.
+A list of all Title IX Coordinators is available here: http://provost.yale.edu/title-ix/coordinators.

 Yale Law School’s Title IX Coordinator’s are: